The Power of Brand Design on the 2008 Election [Updated in 2020]

-We’re feeling good this week.
-We feel good about the direction of the country.
-We feel good about the vision of the President.
-And we feel great about the powerful impact that design has had on this election.
+Back in 2008. we were feeling good.
+We felt good about the direction of the country.
+We felt good about the vision of the President.
+And we always feel great about the powerful impact that design has had on this election.
 We wondered…Could a font have won the election?

 What Steve Jobs brought to Apple — a passion for design that changed computers forever — Team Obama brought to political marketing.
 Design was no longer just for bumper stickers and yard signs to be quickly discarded once the campaign season ended.